Theangel256/MySpawn/README.md

     Teleport-to-firstjoin: true
     #Teleport a player when he joins
     Teleport-to-join: true
+    #Teleport a player when he respawns
+    Teleport-to-respawn: true
   # ─────────────── VOID TELEPORT SETTINGS ───────────────
   # Automatically teleports players to spawn if they fall into the void.
   # ──────────────────────────────────────────────────────